wimleers/fileconveyor/README.txt

 License
 -------
 This application is dual-licensed under the GPL and the UNLICENSE.

-This application depends on various pieces of 3rd party code:
-- parts of Django (dependencies/django).
-Django is released under the modified BSD license, which is GPL-compatible.
-- boto (dependencies/boto). boto is released under the MIT license, which is GPL-compatible.
-- django-storages (dependencies/storages). django-storages is released under the modified BSD license, which is GPL-compatible.
-- python-cloudfiles (dependencies/cloudfiles). python-cloudfiles is released
-  under the MIT license, which is GPL-compatible.

-Hence it made sense to initially release the source code under the GPL.
+Due to the dependencies that were initially included within File Conveyor, which were all subject to GPL-compatible licenses, it made sense to initially release the source code under the GPL.
-Clearly, the 3rd party code is not UNLICENSEd; only the newly written code is.
+Then, it was decided the UNLICENSE was a better fit.

 Author